diegaso-xhc/Grasp_Surface_Detection_Tracking_and_Analysis/README.md

 ## License

 Developed by Diego Hidalgo C. (2021).
 This repository is intended for research purposes only.
-If you wish to use any parts of the provided code for commercial purposes, please contact the author at diego.hidalgo-carvajal@tum.de.
+If you wish to use any parts of the provided code for commercial purposes, please contact the author at hidalgocdiego@gmail.com.